|

 The German Peace of 1635

 The Swedish defeat causes panic among the Protestants.
 In view of the military situation they fear that the House of Habsburg might eventually impose the Catholic religion upon them.
-Emperor Ferdinand II tired of war takes advantage of the favourable situation but instead of humiliating the Protestants he rather manages in 1634 a Peace Copulation* between him and the leader of the Protestants the Elector Johann Georg of Saxony.
+Emperor Ferdinand II tired of war takes advantage of the favorable situation but instead of humiliating the Protestants he rather manages in 1634 a Peace Copulation* between him and the leader of the Protestants the Elector Johann Georg of Saxony.
 This is the so called German Peace concluded in Prague.
-Should end well in the Golden City what had started there sixteen years ago? * Honi soit qui mal y pense: The Latin word copulatio in the old days and still in 1635 had according to the dictionary only the meaning of chain, tying, knotting, linking and close association.
+Should end well in the Golden City what started there sixteen years ago?

 This German Peace is not at all to the liking of the Bourbons who still have to settle an old score with the Habsburgs.
-They also take advantage of the situation and so France la fille ainée de l'Eglise supports the frail Swedes not only with money like in the past but enters into the combat with fresh troops.
+They also take advantage of the situation and so France la fille ainée de l'Eglise supports the frail Swedes not only like in the past with money but enters into combat with fresh troops.
 Eventually the veil is lifted, the prayer-book serves no longer as a pretext.
 However for his planned military operations n the Habsburg territories Cardinal Richelieu needs a competent general possibly German speaking.

 Bernhard of Saxon-Weimar

-Freiburg is afraid to be next on the list and calls the experienced Imperial General of the Cavalry Jan van Werth for help.
-Until 1638 Jan's operations against the Weimarian forces are successful but when Bernhard inflicts a crushing defeat to the Imperial troops in 1638 the Duke appears ante portas on God Friday of the same year taking Freiburg's suburbs in a lightning attack.
-Vienna is far away and any call for military help is hopeless.
-The well known Kanoffski is among the besiegers and sends a peasant into the city to pass on the message that he wants to eat Freiburg cookies* soon.
+Freiburg is afraid to be next on his list and calls the experienced Imperial General of the Cavalry Jan von Werth for help.
+Until 1638 Jan's operations against the Weimarian forces are successful but when Bernhard inflicts a crushing defeat to the Imperial troops in 1638 the Duke appears ante portas.
+On God Friday he takes Freiburg's suburbs in a lightning attack.
+Vienna is far away and a call for military help is hopeless.
+The well known Kanoffski is among the besiegers and sends a peasant into the city to pass on the message that he wants to eat Freiburg Cookies* soon.
 After eleven days of intensive bombardment the city surrenders.
-Kanoffski not only gets his homemade cookies but in addition Bernhard appoints him city commander as well. *Scientists still have not found out what Kanoffski meant by Freiburger Küchle
+Kanoffski not only gets his homemade cookies but in addition Bernhard appoints him City Commander.

 The Atrocious End of the Breisach Fortress

 It is not known whether Freiburg's help would have considerably shortened the siege.
 It takes Bernhard eight months before Breisach opens its gates.
-Of the 4000 inhabitants only 200 had survived who at the end had been fighting among themselves for the few rats left over as their only food.
+Of the 4000 inhabitants only 200 survived who at the end were fighting among themselves for the few rats left over as their only food.
 Richelieu is full of joy: Brisach est à nous.* Bernhard however proclaims Breisach as capital of a Royal Saxon Government.
-To mark the festivities Freiburg has to ring all the church bells until the clapper of the biggest bell brakes into pieces. *Breisach belongs to us
+To mark the festivities Freiburg has to ring all the church bells until the clapper of the biggest bell brakes into pieces.

-Bernhard's sudden death one year later gave rise to a hotbed of rumours.
-Schiller in his History of the Thirty Years War assumed the Duke had been poisoned.
+Bernhard's sudden death one year later gave rise to a hotbed of rumors.
+Friedrich Schiller in his History of the Thirty Years War assumes the Duke had been poisoned.
 In spite of his last will and testament France annexes all of Bernhard's territories.
 Kanoffski too is against French predominance but in vain: After having paid tribute to the Swedish Queen, and later taken oath on the Royal Saxon Government, in 1642 Freiburg eventually has to proclaim its loyalty to Louis XIII, King of France.

 The Battle of Freiburg I

 Mercy starts Freiburg's siege in June.
 Soon the city runs out of provisions.
 Occasional sorties to improve the situation are unsuccessful as Jan's cavalry drives Kanoffski's troops back into the city walls.
 Losses among the civilians are high as citizens are forced to help the defenders in the front line handling ammunition and filling breaches.
 However all efforts are in vain.
 Freiburg surrenders to Mercy the end of July.
-Kanoffsky is allowed to retire under honorable conditions with his remaining 1000 men to Fort Breisach the band playing, with flying colours, glowing fuses and bullets in their mouths*. *I. e. the retiring men are ready for action.
-With both hands busy when charging their muzzle-loader with gunpowder soldiers used to keep the bullet in their mouth for the lead had to enter the gun barrel last.
-In olden days all fighting men eventually died of lead either in action or through poisoning.
+Kanoffsky is allowed to retire under honorable conditions with his remaining 1000 men to Fort Breisach with the band playing, flying colors, glowing fuses and bullets in their mouths*.

 Turenne